 Mr. Lewis is a columnist for Bloomberg View and a contributing writer to Audible.
 His articles have also appeared in Vanity Fair, The New York Times Magazine, The New Yorker, Gourmet, Slate, Sports Illustrated, Foreign Affairs, and Poetry Magazine.
 He has served as editor and columnist for the British weekly The Spectator and as senior editor and campaign correspondent for The New Republic.
 He has filmed and narrated short pieces for ABC-TV’s “Nightline;” created and presented a four part documentary on the social consequences of the internet for the British Broadcasting Corporation; and recorded stories for the American public radio show, This American Life.

 Mr. Lewis grew up in New Orleans and remains deeply interested and involved in the city.
 He holds a bachelor’s degree in art history from Princeton and a master’s degree in economics from the London School of Economics.
-He lives in Berkeley, California with his wife, Tabitha Soren, and their three children: Quinn, Dixie and Walker.
+He lives in Berkeley, California, with his wife, Tabitha Soren, and their children.
 In 2009 he published Home Game: An Accidental Guide to Fatherhood, about his attempts to raise them.